 Whenever your vehicle hits something bumpy, your tires and wheels are the first to receive that energy.
 If it is a minor bump, then your tires and wheels may be able to absorb most or all this energy.
 But if the bump is much bigger and more severe, then a majority of the energy gets sent to the inner frame of your vehicle.

 If there was no suspension system, this energy would cause everyone in the cabin to bounce around.
 It would be like getting hit in a go-kart.
-That is why you’ll know if you have a faulty suspension because the symptoms will be more than obvious as you’re driving.
+This is often why you’ll know if you have a faulty suspension component because the symptoms will be more than obvious as you’re driving.

 The springs are the most important components of the suspension system.
 They basically support all the weight of the vehicle, including the weight that the passengers and driver add to it.
 The springs also keep the frame high enough above ground to make the ride smooth for the passengers.

-Most vehicles contain a heavy-duty steel coil spring which absorbs the energy from the impact on tough terrain.
+Most vehicles contain heavy-duty steel coil springs which absorb the energy from the impact on tough terrain.
 However, other types of springs which exist include a leaf spring, torsion bar, air spring, and hydraulic spring.
-The basically serve the same purpose, but they’re made to accommodate vehicles of different sizes and classes.
+They basically serve the same purpose, but they’re made to accommodate vehicles of different sizes and classes.

 Shocks, which are also known as shock absorbers, do exactly what the name indicates.
 As the springs are in motion, the shocks manage and absorb the energy produced from all the extending and compressing.
-That way, the tires remain stable on the ground without inadvertently going anywhere.
+That way, the tires remain on the ground without inadvertently going anywhere.

 Finally, the sway bar is what keeps both sides of the vehicle stabilized while it’s in motion.
 The bar keeps both sides of the suspension tied together to achieve this.
 Bushings and mounts are used to connect the sway bar to the frame.

 This can come in handy because the dampening effect will automatically be adjusted according to the speed you’re traveling.
 For this reason, riding in a modern vehicle should be smoother and more comfortable than ever before.